w3f/polkadot-wiki/docs/maintain-guides-how-to-vote-councillor.md

 ## Voting for Councillors

-Voting for councillors require you to lock your DOTs / KSMs for the duration of your vote.
+Voting for councillors requires you to lock your DOTs / KSMs for the duration of your vote.
 Like the validator elections, you can approve up to 16 different councillors and your vote will be equalized among the chosen group.
 Unlike validator elections, there is no unbonding period for your reserved tokens.
 Once you remove your vote, your tokens will be liquid again.